lmsqueezy/nextjs-billing/README.md

 This demo app comes with two versions of Lemon Squeezy billing.

 1. The first option uses [Lemon Squeezy's Customer Portal](https://docs.lemonsqueezy.com/help/online-store/customer-portal) for managing subscriptions.
 It shows a "Manage subscription" button, which links out to the no-code Customer Portal where customers can manage their subscriptions, billing methods and view invoices.
-This option uses the `PortalSubscriptionComponent` component in `billing.page.jsx`.
+This option uses the `PortalSubscriptionComponent` component in `billing/page.jsx`.

 2. The second option is a more native billing section inside the app, with options for pausing, cancelling, updating plans and updating payment method.
-This option is more seamless inside your application and uses the Lemon Squeezy SDK/API to make changes to subscriptions.
+This option is more seamless inside your application and uses the [Lemon Squeezy SDK](https://github.com/lmsqueezy/lemonsqueezy.js) to make changes to subscriptions.
-This option uses the `SubscriptionComponent` component in `billing.page.jsx`.
+This option uses the `SubscriptionComponent` component in `billing/page.jsx`.

 Note that both options require webhooks so that the underlying subscription data in the application is always up-to-date.
 A way to ingest webhooks is included in the app.